Higher-Order Functions

 In general, a vector is dissembled into scalars, a matrix into columns (vectors), a tuple into multiple elements (of different data forms), and a table into rows (represented by dictionaries).

-A template function iterates over a vector/tuple by elements, a matrix by columns, and a table by rows.
+A higher-order function iterates over a vector/tuple by elements, a matrix by columns, and a table by rows.